wellcomecollection/docs/rfcs/062-content-api-all-search/README.md

 The current "All" search (wellcomecollection.org/search) displays separate, statically-ordered grids for Stories, Works, Images and Events.
 In doing so, we are unwillingly creating a hierarchy of importance between those content types which does not match their actual level of relevance.
 Each grid also requires its own query call, which is not efficient.

 As a next step, we are looking at making the "All" search expose all Prismic content types whose documents are available to our users through a UID-based URL (["Addressable content types"](#addressable-content-types)), with the results being ordered by each individual document's relevance score.
-Works and Images ("Collection search") will also still be available on the page, although their relevance scores will not be weighed against Addressable content types', as you can see on the image below.
+Works and Images ("Catalogue search") will also still be available on the page, although their relevance scores will not be weighed against Addressable content types', as you can see on the image below.

 <img src="./assets/prototype.png" alt="Design prototype for the 'All' search page" />